tylercall/online-experiment-guide/README.md

 This guide is intended for Cognitive Science and Psychology students at Carleton University.
 It provides tips on setting up online experiments using three platforms: SONA, Qualtrics, and Pavlovia.
 While each of these platforms has detailed documentation, this documentation often describes highly valuable, time-saving features in technical language that might cause non-technical researchers to overlook them.
 These oversights could cost researchers both time and money.
 This guide aims to highlight these features, explain them in non-technical language, and provide clear instructions for using them.

-# What features does this guide describe, and why should I care about them?
+# What features does this guide cover?
+Why should I care?

 This guide describes several distinct features:
 * Keeping participants anonymous outside of SONA (i.e., in Qualtrics and Pavlovia).